rozek/notes-on-gundb/README.md

   if (GUN.ValueIsData(Value)) { ... }
 ```

-> Nota bene: conceptionally, this function is a _static_ method of the "class" `GUN` - but for sake of simplicity it may also be applied to a GunDB _context_, which simply reduces the number of potential typos
+> Nota bene: conceptionally, this function is a _static_ method of the "class" `GUN` - but for the sake of simplicity it may also be applied to a GunDB _context_, which simply reduces the number of potential typos

 ### GUN.ValueIsLink ###